 Both doodles share similar temperaments (smart, family-friendly,easily-trained).
-Both doodles come in various sizes (mini, medium and standard) and colors (white, cream, red, silver, black and chocolate).
+Both doodles come in various sizes (mini, medium and standard) and many colors.
 Both are loyal, loving family members.

 As for which doodle would work best for you… we find is that people who are loyal to labrador retrievers generally want a labradoodle and folks who have grown up with golden retrievers typically want a goldendoodle.